 Thursday, March 22, 2012

-See the actual photo yourself on this weekend's - or next weekend's - Walking Tours of Historic Downtown Los Angeles.
+See the actual photo yourself on one of the - Walking Tours of Historic Downtown Los Angeles.
 But until then - here is the photo and below that - is what is written on the back of the photo:

 There are two main questions here.
 First - is there any truth to the inscription on the back?
 Were these breastworks every used by Fremont - or by anyone - during the Mexican-American War?
 And, if so - were they on Fort Moore Hill, overlooking the Plaza area, despite the statement they were 12 miles from the city?